ash11sh/deeplearning_glossary/README.md

 ​																<img src="https://user-images.githubusercontent.com/15831541/43008995-64dd53ce-8c34-11e8-8a2c-4567b1311910.png" width="45%" height="45%" />

+Then we compute a version of the measured precision/recall curve with 	**precision monotonically decreasing** (shown in light red), by setting 	the precision for recall `r` to the maximum precision obtained for any recall `r' > r`.

-​			Finally, we compute the AP as the **area under this curve** (shown in light blue) by numerical    integration.
+Finally, we compute the AP as the **area under this curve** (shown in light blue) by numerical   integration.
-​			No approximation is involved since the curve is piecewise constant.
+No approximation is involved since the curve is piecewise constant.

 ###### 		Calculate mAP